adriano282/encrypting-data-in-postgresql/README.md

  - docker container for running the application

- # How does cryptography work?
+ # How does application deal with cryptography?

  ### PGCrypt extension functions